 Easements: Easements and rights of way are hereby reserved as shown or described on the final plan for the Subdivision and shall comply with guidelines as set forth by the Town of Vail.

-Signs: No signs, billboards or other advertising structure of any kind shall be erected, constructed or maintained on any Building Envelope for any purpose whatsoever, except such signs as have been approved by the Town of Vail no fence shall exceed 4 feet in height.
+Signs: No signs, billboards or other advertising structure of any kind shall be erected, constructed or maintained on any Building Envelope for any purpose whatsoever, except no fence shall exceed 4 feet in height.

-Fences: Design and location of fencing shall be submitted to and approved by the DRB Grand Traverse at Vail Association and the Town of Vail Design Review Board prior to installation and shall conform to Town of Vail requirements except no fence shall exceed 4 feet in height.
+Fences: Design and location of fencing shall be submitted to and approved by the Grand Traverse at Vail Association and the Town of Vail Design Review Board prior to installation and shall conform to Town of Vail requirements except no fence shall exceed 4 feet in height.

 Trash: No trash, ashes or other refuse shall be thrown or dumped on any land within the Subdivision.
 There shall be no burning or other disposal of refuse out of doors.
 Each Owner shall provide suitable wildlife resistant receptacles for the temporary storage and collection of refuse and all such receptacles shall be placed in enclosures attached to the buildings so that such receptacles shall be screened from the public view and protected from disturbance.